Family Safety Net

 Utilizing repurposed mini school buses as the delivery vehicles, an enthusiastic band of volunteers serve thousands of meals each summer.
-In 2014, Lunchbox Express operated four buses, delivering food to 13 sites in Denver and Aurora.
-The program is offering after school supper at the Sheridan Recreation Center during the 2014-2015 school year.
+In 2016, the program will operate five buses and deliver food to 16 sites in Denver, Aurora, and Lakewood.

 Jewish Family Service of Colorado, operating as Lunchbox Express, is participating in the Summer Food Service Program.
 Meals are provided to all children without charge and are the same for all children regardless of race, color, national origin, sex, age, or disability, and there will be no discrimination in the course of the meal service.

 If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at http://www.ascr.usda.gov/complaint_filing_cust.html, or at any USDA office, or call 866.632.9992 to request the form.
 You may also write a letter containing all of the information requested in the form.
 Send your completed complaint form or letter to us by mail at: U.S. Department of Agriculture, Director, Office of Adjudication, 1400 Independence Avenue, S.W., Washington, D.C.
 20250-9410.
 Fax to 202.690.7442 or email to firstname.lastname@example.org.